 Sometimes an intervention can work.
-One of my clients had been having particular problems with team members for over six months.
+One of my clients had been having particular problems with a team member for six months.
 They ended up giving him an ultimatum.
 Using their core values, they narrowed in on one specific behaviour that was toxic.
 If it didn't cease, he was out.
-The person concerned seemed to have taken it on board and changed.
+The person concerned seems to have taken it on board and changed.
 Time will tell.
 One thing's for sure, you have to be brutal about this.
-Just one bad apple can spoil the bunch.
+Just one bad apple can spoil the barrel.